-Most foreigners relocate either to the big cities, especially Zagreb, where there is a vibrant nightlife and many cultural attractions, or to the coastal resorts on the Adriatic coast.
+There’s a lot that goes into choosing which city to start your new life in.
+Most foreigners relocate either to the big cities, especially Zagreb, where there is vibrant nightlife and many cultural attractions, or to the coastal resorts on the Adriatic coast.
 If, on the other hand, you’re hankering after a very quiet life for half the year, opt for coastal cities like Split or Dubrovnik.

 So, you’re going to up sticks and relocate to Croatia?
 Congratulations!
 As an EU member and part of the Schengen area, UK nationals are still entitled to the same rights as their European counterparts.
 As a British citizen moving to Croatia and wishing to stay longer than 90 days, you must apply for a residence permit.

 However, there is a time limit.

 Let’s be honest, It will be easier and less stressful if you move to Croatia before the end of the Brexit transition period, currently scheduled for 31 December 2020.
 You will need to prove that you were already a resident before then, and you must apply for a residence permit before 30 June 2021.

 You apply at your local police station within the first three months of your arrival and no later than 82 days into your stay.
 See more information on the Ministry of the Interior’s Aliens webpage.

 - A completed application: The police will provide you this or download it here.